tago-io/tagotip/TagoTiP.md

 ## 16. Security Considerations

-- Authorization Tokens SHOULD be transmitted over TLS or equivalent transport-level encryption in production environments
+- The Authorization Hash is a truncated SHA-256 of the token; it does not expose the original token.
+However, TLS or equivalent transport-level encryption is RECOMMENDED in production environments
 - Authorization Tokens SHOULD NOT be hardcoded in source code shared publicly
-- The server MUST validate the Authorization Token and match it against the Device Serial Number before processing any message
+- The server MUST validate the Authorization Hash and match it against the Device Serial Number before processing any message
 - The optional sequence counter provides replay protection but does NOT provide confidentiality

 > For encryption-based security without TLS, see [TagoTiPs.md](TagoTiPs.md) (TagoTiP/S).